amt-unknown/Mine-Sweeper-Game/README.md

 ## UI/UX
 The sequence of overlay screens
 1. Welcome screen with "New Game" and "Tutorial" options that pushes to one of 2 screens
-2. - On the Tutorial Screen there is a series of pictures and descriptions explaining the game.
-The User can move through the different lessons and at any time start a new Game
+2. (On the Tutorial Screen there is a series of pictures and descriptions explaining the game.
+The User can move through the different lessons and at any time start a new Game)**
-   - On the Difficulty Screen there are the options for 'Easy', 'Medium', and 'Hard'
+3. On the Difficulty Screen there are the options for 'Easy', 'Medium', and 'Hard'
-3. The Game Screen provides a section for "High Score", "Score", "Grid Space", "Hint", and "Leaderboard"
+4. The Game Screen provides a section for "High Score", "Score", "Grid Space", and a "Reset" button.

-'Leaderboard' -  Pushes a transparent 'popup' that displays 'Top 5' Players.
+**Feature to be implemented

+---
+## Game Overview and Controls
+After starting a new game and selecting the difficulty level, the user is presented with a grid of tiles.
+Behind the tiles, lie empty spaces and space where a mine is contained.
+The goal of the game is to locate all mines and reveal all spaces which do not contain mines.

+There are two controls used a 'single click' and 'double click.'
+-'single click': allows the user to tag an unrevealed tile with an 'X' or a '?'.
+And 'X' would be used to confirm a the location of a mine while a '?' would signify that the user is unsure of what is behind a tile.
+-'double click': allows the user to review what is behind a tile.
+Revealing a 'mine' will result in a 'Game Over'.
+If there is no mine behind a revealed tile, a number will be shown indicating the number of mines within said tile's vacinity.

+---
+##Known Bugs
+1. If the user clicks to quickly when attempting to tag a tile more than once, the web browser will register a 'double click.'
+This will result in revealing the contents behind the tile which could be an issue resulting in a premature loss.
+Unsure if this is a local issue, as in the time width of a user's doulbe click needs to be adjusted in the pointer section of the machine or where there is a work around solution.
+2. When revealing a tile that has no adjacent mines, a search will occur revealing all tiles adjacent that also contains on adjacent mines.
+The propogation of this doesn't always reveal all so named tiles.
+This is also reminiscent of the original game.
+3. High score resets upon page refreshing.

 ---
 ##Citations